-In countries where we can verify electricity from renewable sources at Banco Santander properties

-Assets in scope are 54% of SAM total assets, which currently have a defined Net Zero methodology.
+- In countries where we can verify electricity from renewable sources at Banco Santander properties. - Assets in scope are 54% of SAM total assets that currently have a defined Net Zero methodology and for c.50% of them we have carbon metrics available today.
 This objective might be reviewed upwards depending on data availability at least every five years.
+The target includes halving emissions in intensity terms for 50% of in-scope AUM.